nest-desktop/nest-desktop/SECURITY.md

 # Security Policy

-## Supported Versions
+## General Information

-Use this section to tell people about which versions of your project are currently being supported with security updates.

-The NEST Desktop is research oriented software and as such is expected to run mainly in well protected environments.
+NEST Desktop is research oriented software and as such is expected to run mainly in well-protected environments.
 In case it is found that this software can be used to violate security mechanisms, developers will try to provide patches that mitigate the risk of this misuse.
+However, this cannot be guaranteed and usually, this might be realized only for the most recent version available.
+Please check the repository for available updates.

 The current policy is explained in SECURITY.md in the nest-desktop main branch.
 The policy can also be found at <https://github.com/nest-desktop/nest-desktop/security/policy>.

 ## Supported Versions

-Generally only the latest version will receive security related updates.
+Generally, only the latest version will receive security related updates.
-Currently the following versions are being supported with security updates:
+Currently, the following versions are being supported with security updates:

 | Version | Supported          |
 | ------- | ------------------ |